thekarlbrown/ChangeTheWorld/README.md

 3. If you are interested in helping me setting up the category's and subcategory's/check out https://docs.google.com/a/cnu.edu/document/d/1GVSz_fBI7GjAc4JJta39_EX0B0SVpZ5PUdZyDpbF0Jw/edit

 4. The first public alpha is here!
 Please send feedback!
+I will be working on stability, performance, changing the "back" function, and adding comments.

 5. Emulator here: appetize.io/app/rtkyh4gvg02x56uzeffx1349k4 - You MUST use Nexus 7/9, and emulator connects to my server but cannot handle Google Apps so reverse geocoding/location services are emulated